 - The appeals court said FAA excludes contracts of employment for transportation workers and that includes independent contractor agreements.

-In Oliveira v.
-New Prime, Inc., No. 15-2364 (May 12, 2017), the U.S. Court of Appeals for the First Circuit confronted two arbitration-related questions of first impression in that Circuit.
+In, the U.S. Court of Appeals for the First Circuit confronted two arbitration-related questions of first impression in that Circuit.
 In the case, Dominic Oliveira had signed an Independent Contractor Operating Agreement with New Prime, Inc., which contained an arbitration provision governed by the Commercial Arbitration Rules of the American Arbitration Association.
 Believing he was underpaid as an independent contractor, Oliveira stopped driving but later was rehired by the same entity as a company driver.
 Oliveira contends that his job duties as a company driver and an independent contractor were “substantially identical.”

 Oliveira eventually filed a class action against the Company based upon the Fair Labor Standards Act (FLSA) and the Missouri minimum-wage statute for failing to pay drivers the minimum wage.
 He also brought a class claim for breach of contract or unjust enrichment and an individual claim under Maine’s labor statutes.
 The Company moved, in part, to compel arbitration under the Federal Arbitration Act (FAA).
 The district court denied the motion to compel, concluding that the application of Section 1 of the FAA, exempting contracts of employment of transportation workers from the operation of the statute, was for the court not an arbitrator.
 But, the court found that discovery was needed to determine if Oliveira was an employee or an independent contractor before the court could determine whether the contract was covered by Section 1.
 Hence, the district court denied the motion to compel without prejudice and the Company appealed.